 * Statistics may vary from previously reported monthly statistics as a result of reporting that is finalized after CBP initially retrieved the statistics from our live systems for the monthly reporting.

-In presenting their effects for inspection, travelers are obligated to present their electronic devices and the information resident on the device in a condition that allows for the examination of the device and its contents.
-If the electronic device cannot be inspected because it is protected by a passcode or encryption or other security mechanism, that device may be subject to exclusion, detention, seizure, or other appropriate action or disposition.
+Pursuant to CBP’s border search authority explained above, when presenting their effects for inspection, all travelers are obligated to present their electronic devices and the information resident on the device in a condition that allows for the examination of the device and its contents.
+If the electronic device cannot be inspected because it is protected by a passcode or encryption or other security mechanism, that device may be subject to exclusion, detention, or other appropriate action or disposition.
+Additionally, the traveler may face longer processing times to allow for CBP to access the contents of the device.

 Any passcodes or other means of access provided by the traveler will be used as needed to facilitate the examination; however, they will be deleted or destroyed when no longer needed to facilitate the search of a given device and may not be used to access information that is only stored remotely.